4:32pm Wednesday, 8 July BlueMountainsAustralia.com

 Self Contained Accommodation

-Located in the beautiful Blue Mountains west of Sydney, Bygone Beautys Cottages offer a range of fully self contained overnight cottages at Wentworth Falls and Bullaburra.
+Located in the beautiful Blue Mountains west of Sydney, Bygone Beautys Cottages offer fully self contained overnight cottages.
 Perfect for a romantic weekend in the Blue Mountains, a family or any group looking for a great holiday.

 On arrival, burning log fires are set, beds are already made up complete with electric blankets.
 The cottages have a basket of fresh fruit, flowers and chocolates awaiting your arrival.
 The kitchen is stocked with a traditional country style breakfast platter.
 The bathrooms have an ample supply of fluffy towels and bath toiletries.
 During your stay in the Blue Mountains, Bygone Beautys Tearooms will serve you a delicious complimentary Devonshire Tea.